OlleMattsson/rng-ts/README.md

 # Random Number Generator with TypeScript

 A convenient little random number generating helper.
 Both pseudo and quantum random numbers can be generated for fun and profit.
+And yeah, there is TypeScript support!

 **gl hf =)**